AFLplusplus/AFLplusplus/qemu_mode/README.md

 state and brk().
 Details are in the persistent mode readme.

-The env var that enable the ready to use snapshot mode is AFL_QEMU_SNAPSHOT and take an hex address as value that is the snpashot entrypoint.
+The env var that enable the ready to use snapshot mode is AFL_QEMU_SNAPSHOT and takes a hex address as value that is the snpashot entrypoint.

-Snapshpot mode can work restoring all the writeable pages, tipically slower than fork() mode but, opposed to fork(), it can scale better with multicore.
+Snapshpot mode can work restoring all the writeable pages, that is tipically slower than fork() mode but, on the other hand, it can scale better with multicore.
 If the AFL++ Snaphsot kernel module is loaded, qemuafl will use it and, in this case, the speed is better than fork() and also the scaling capabilities.